Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 1) Precipitation Loading

-Precipitation loading is the raindrops, hail, ice crystal, graupel, and other forms of water that accumulate in the upper regions of a storm cloud.
+Precipitation loading is the raindrops, hail, ice crystals, graupel, and other forms of water that accumulate in the upper regions of a storm cloud.
 It gets carried up and kept airborne by the strong updrafts that occur within a large storm system.

 2) Evaporation Cooling